RAKKA-Keyboards/website/docs/products/60-origin.md

 > I really don't know how to translate them

 - 夹心棉 (Between PCB and plate)
-- “轴座棉” (Foam with holes cut out according to the components on the back of the PCB, mounted between the PCB and the case foam, to fully fill the gaps)
+- "轴座棉" (Foam with holes cut out according to the components on the back of the PCB, mounted between the PCB and the case foam, to fully fill the gaps)
 - Case foam

 Since adding an under-switch foam while maintaining a 3.5mm spacing between the PCB and the positioning plate will inevitably result in inconsistencies in the degree of compression of the under-switch foam for each key, resulting in a shift between the key travel detection and the actual key travel, the current generation of the product is not paired with an under-switch foam.